-'Scariest Thing Ever': Allegiant Airplane Blows Out Tire After Rough Landing At Logan
+Allegiant Airplane Blows Out Tire After Rough Landing At Logan

 Fortunately, the plane did land safely on the runway.

-“When we landed, and everybody’s is in ‘Brace.
-Brace.
-Brace.’ and it came to a stop, everybody started clapping,” said Earle.
+“When we landed, and everybody’s is in ‘Brace, brace, brace,’ and it came to a stop, everybody started clapping,” said Earle.

 Regarding the incident Sunday, Allegiant released a statement saying: